kylenewm/kylenewm/README.md

 # Projects

 I recently built an autonomous coding orchestration system to circumvent key failures with LLMs and agentic systems (in a private repo).
-At a high level, it is a three-layer system that takes a high-level plan and autonomously ships it, handling task execution, multi-model adversarial code review, crash recovery, and session management across 4-5+ hour runs without human intervention.
+At a high level, it is a three-layer system that takes a high-level plan and autonomously ships it, handling task execution, multi-model adversarial code review, among other items.
+Note that these projects are just POCs

 These projects towards the bottom were how I learned where models and agentic systems actually break: taking shortcuts, optimism bias, context drift, silent failures, and lack of continual learning, among others.
 Here is a very high-level diagram displaying the core loop of it.

 <img width="1583" height="803" alt="updated_image" src="https://github.com/user-attachments/assets/342e52f2-2749-4f50-9e72-3af37b0b91df" />

-I am now using the system itself to build the following:

-**Continual Learning Multi-Agent System:** Expand the single-agent system to a multitude of coordinated agents that learn over time.
-The system captures what works and what fails across runs and feeds those patterns back into future sessions automatically.

-**Real-Time Agent Observability Platform:** Monitoring infrastructure for concurrent autonomous agent runs.
-Building the tooling to monitor, trace, and intervene across all runs from a single view.

-**Agentic Deep Research and Evaluation:** Connecting research agents that find emerging patterns and failure modes directly into the evaluation pipeline and core system, so new insights improve the system and how it is evaluated

-The end goal is an extensive system that mostly improves itself, where I handle the upfront planning and code review to ensure it scales, and the system handles the rest.
-This will fundamentally transform my day-to-day as a PM.
-By allowing me to rapidly prototype and build most custom-tooling with an extremely low level of effort, the majority of executional work will be either heavily augmented, automated, or parallelized whether it is R&D for my current team, a PRD, a slide deck, or any other medium to long horizon tasks where I can mostly autonomously get 80% of the way there.

 ## Projects